omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_list.md

 ## omnistrate-ctl service-plan list

-List service plans for your services
+List service plans for your service

 ### Synopsis

-This command helps you list service plans for your services.
+This command helps you list service plans for your service.
 You can filter for specific service plans by using the filter flag.

 ```